 approved by the City Council in January 2012, is a 20-30 year vision for the

 area extending from Third Street (Tidelock Park) on the north to Wolfe Street

 (Shipyard/Harborside Park) on the south.
 The Phase I landscape and flood

 mitigation design for implementation of the Waterfront Plan was approved on

 June 14, 2014 by the City Council.

-The purpose of the Alexandria Waterfront Commission is to advise the City Council and staff on issues related to Alexandria's historic Potomac River waterfront, and advise on implementation of the Waterfront Small Area Plan.
+The Alexandria Waterfront Commission advises the City Council and staff on issues related to Alexandria's Marina, and advises on implementation of the Waterfront Small Area Plan.
 The Commission is composed of 21 members representing a particular neighborhood, community organization, or City committee.
-The Commission was established by City Council on April 14, 2012, and replaces the Waterfront Committee, which was founded in 1989.
-The Commission meets the third Tuesday of each month at 7:30 am at City Hall Room 2000, 301 King Street, unless otherwise indicated on the agenda.
-Learn about activities of the Commission and upcoming meetings.
+The Commission meets the third Tuesday of each month at 7:30 am at City Hall, 301 King Street, unless otherwise indicated.

 established a citizens’ Ad Hoc Monitoring Group on Waterfront